 This curriculum newsletter will tell you all about the units and areas of learning being covered in this half term.
-All the children in Acorn Class will be learning the same topics but will cover the specific year group expectations for Reception, Year 1 and 2.
-Our topic is called 'Robots' and many of our activities will relate to this.
+All the children in Acorn Class will be learning the same topics but will cover the specific year group expectations for Year 1 and Year 2.
+Our topic is called 'Wild Weather' and many of our activities will relate to this.
+We will be learning about ways we can bring a weather report to life, how we can predict the weather and how we can make a vehicle powered by the weather.

-Reading books should be sent into school each day children will be given the opportunity to change these daily, as long as Covid restrictions allow.
-We aim to read with children several times a week and we do encourage children to read at home daily.
+Reading books should be sent into school each day children will be given the opportunity to change these daily.
+We aim to read with children several times a week and we do encourage children to read at home regularly.